anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2016-09-30-learning-shapeless-hlists.md

 ## The head of an empty list example internals
 Consider our example with a head of an empty list discussed above.
 How exactly does the compiler verify that an operation is possible for `Int :: HNil`, but is not possible in case of `HNil`?

-First, the target `HList` is converted implicitly to `HListOps`, which has the method `head`:
+First, the target `HList` is converted implicitly to `HListOps`, which has the method `head`.

-{% highlight scala %}
-def head(implicit c : IsHCons[L]) : c.H = c.head(l)
-{% endhighlight %}

-TODO This function is repeated from above

 This method can be called only if the type class it requires can be found.

 There is one `implicit def` in the companion object of `IsHCons`.
 It has the following signature: